alessfg/nginx-oss-apb/README.md

 You will also need to install the [APB application](https://github.com/fusor/ansible-playbook-bundle).

+Finally, you will need to build an OpenShift NGINX OSS image.
+A Dockerfile to build the image can be found in the `dev` folder.

 ## How to Use

 1. Login to your `oc` cluster via the command that [catasb](https://github.com/fusor/catasb) will output at the end of the installation process.